FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 of the progress of your running projects).

 To begin, you should create a `rawdata` folder, `data` folder, and `project` folder all with the same name.
-For example, your file structure should look like this:
+The name should have today's date (YYYYMMDD) and a title for your project separated by an underscore.
+For example, your file structure and file names should look something like this:
 ![](img/fazallab_filestructure.png)